By Nidhi Inamdarauthor-img

 • MVC Architecture: Laravel's adherence to MVC architecture improves code organization, simplifies development, and simplifies debugging and testing.

-• Vibrant ecosystem and community: Laravel benefit from a thriving ecosystem with a wide range of packages and resources, supported by an active community that provides updates, bug fixes, and new features.
+• Vibrant ecosystem and community: Laravel benefits from a thriving ecosystem with a wide range of packages and resources, supported by an active community that provides updates, bug fixes, and new features.

 • Laravel Forge and Envoyer: Laravel Forge automates server management, while Envoyer provides seamless zero-downtime deployments and integrates seamlessly with popular cloud platforms.